 On the Standard toolbar, click New SQL.
-An empty SQL document opens.

-Start type a query to a database.
+In the SQL document that opens, type a query to a database.

-The Query Builder for MySQL SQL editor provides many features that make it easier for you to write and manage your code.
+The Query Builder for MySQL editor provides many features that make it easier for you to write and manage your code.
 Let’s explore some Intellisense features that assist you while coding.

 Open SQL Editor.

+Type a table name from which the data will be retrieved.
 The film table comes first on the list, so just press TAB or ENTER to insert it into the SQL editor.

 In case of database objects, the tooltip shows their location and types.
 You will find this option useful, while working with large scripts.